 It’s not a secret that Denver and the Rocky Mountain Region has been experiencing substantial growth in data center and other tech related business.
 Whether building new facilities, expanding existing ones or simply conducting business as usual, there’s almost always ample opportunity to increase energy efficiency and optimize data centers.

-Fairbanks Energy launched our Denver office in 2017 to service the area, and we recently sat down with Timothy Wilcox, Director, Controls Services, to learn more.
+Fairbanks Energy launched our Denver office in 2017 to service the area, and we recently sat down with Timothy Wilcox, Director, Controls Services who works with our data center optimization team, to learn more.

 What trends have you been seeing around energy efficiency in the data center industry?
 Are there any trends specific to the Denver market?

 TW: A trend that I have been seeing around energy efficiency in data centers is the use of free cooling/economizers to condition the data center space.
 This is dependent on the climate in which the data center resides but in a vast majority of regions, the ambient temperature of the outdoor air can be used to generate low cost cooling for a data center.
 In areas like Denver that have a very dry climate, free cooling can be used during a large portion of the year due to the low wet bulb temperatures that can be achieved.
 This allows the data center to run very efficiently without having to run costly systems, such as chillers.